Theory and simulation of elastoinertial rectification of oscillatory flows in two-dimensional deformable rectangular channels: Problem formulation and asymptotic analysis

 The conservation of mass Eq.~\eqref{eq:com} and the kinematic BC, $V_Y|_{Y=H} = (\gamma/\beta) \partial H/\partial T$ (having neglected axial stretching within the lubrication approximation) are converted into the continuity equation by the usual steps \cite{IWC20}:

 where the flow rate $q = \int_0^{h_0+u_y} v_z \,dy$ is scaled by $p_0 h_0^3/(\ell \mu_f)$ (per unit width).
 Notice that the convective term in Eq.~\eqref{eq:zmom} is multiplied by $\beta/\gamma \sim \epsilon_f^2$ but the unsteady term in Eq.~\eqref{eq:continuity} is multiplied by $\gamma/\beta \sim \epsilon_f^{-2}$ (termed a Strouhal number and retained independently of $\epsilon_f$ in some previous works \cite{R83,WW19,IWC20,PWC23}).
-This observation justifies why $\beta/\gamma$ (or, equivalently, $\gamma/\beta$) is retained asymptotically, independently of $\epsilon_f$, due to the coupled nature of the problem.
-Otherwise, it is possible to linearize the problem while keeping the unsteadiness at the leading order.
+This observation clarifies that there is a distinguished limit in which $\beta/\gamma$ (or, equivalently, $\gamma/\beta$) is treated as an $O(1)$ term in the lubrication approximation and retained.
+Importantly, in this distinguished limit, it is possible to linearize the problem while keeping the unsteadiness at the leading order.

 For a \emph{confined} and slender elastic layer (as in Fig.~\ref{fig:schematic}), $\epsilon_s \ll 1$.
-A slender elastic layer's mechanical response to loading is often modeled as a \emph{foundation}, replacing the 2D governing equations of linear elasticity with a relation (i.e., the foundation model) linking the displacement of the fluid--solid interface to the applied pressure (and, possibly, shear) forces \cite{DMKBF18,SM04}.
-To allow for Poisson ratios close to $1/2$ (a nearly incompressible yet confined 2D elastic material), \citet{CV20} developed a combined foundation model that has a proper asymptotic behavior as $\nu_s\to1/2^-$, eliminating unphysical divergences.
+A slender elastic layer's mechanical response to loading is often modeled as a \emph{foundation}, replacing the 2D governing equations of linear elasticity with a relation (i.e., the foundation model) linking the displacement of the fluid--solid interface to the applied pressure (and, possibly, shear) forces \cite{DMKBF18,SM04}. \citet{CV20} developed a combined foundation model that is uniformly valid across the whole range of Poisson ratios (including $\nu_s \to 1/2^-$, i.e., a nearly incompressible yet confined 2D elastic material) by incorporating corrections that become dominant as $\nu_s\to1/2^-$.
+These higher-order corrections also provide the horizontal component of the fluid--solid interface displacement, which is not available in the leading-order (``Winkler'') foundation model.
 Adapting their results to the present notation and geometry, we obtain the following expressions for the dimensionless fluid--solid interface displacement components:

 where $\mathscr{T}_{w} \equiv ({\partial V_Z}/{\partial Y})|_{Y=H}$ denotes the shear stress on the elastic wall.
 To make Eqs.~\eqref{eq:combined_foundation} dimensionless, we have used the deformation scale $u_c = \mathcal{C}_Wp_0$.
 Here, $\mathcal{C}_W$ is the compliance introduced by the Winkler ``component'' of the foundation (i.e., $u_y = \mathcal{C}_W p$) \cite{SM04,DMKBF18,BD22}, while $\mathcal{C}_I$ is an analogous compliance for an incompressible foundation (i.e., $u_y = \mathcal{C}_I b_0^2 {d^2 p}/{d z^2}$) \cite{GM70,D89,CV20}.
 Then, upon making the results of \citet{CV20} dimensionless, we introduce $\theta = \epsilon_s^2 \hat{\theta}$ with $\hat{\theta} = \mathcal{C}_I/\mathcal{C}_W$ and $\vartheta = \epsilon_f\epsilon_s \hat{\vartheta}$ with $\hat{\vartheta} = \mathcal{C}_H/\mathcal{C}_W$, where $\mathcal{C}_H$ is an analogous compliance featured in the horizontal displacement expression.
 Table~\ref{table:param_2D_p_control} gives representative values; recall that $G$ is the shear modulus, and $\nu_s$ is the Poisson ratio of the material.